 SLPD Program Overview

-This program is designed for post-master’s speech-language pathologists holding the ASHA Certificate of Clinical Competence and wanting to specialize in an area of interest with a clinical doctoral degree.
-At this time, the SLPD program does not require accreditation from ASHA.
+This program is designed for speech-language pathologists holding the Certificate of Clinical Competence from the American Speech-Language-Hearing Association wanting to specialize in an area of interest and obtain a doctoral degree.

-A minimum 30 credit hours are required to complete the SLPD program requirements.
-Students take classes on the Lawrence campus as well as the KU Medical Center campus, athough the majority of the courses will be at the Medical Center.
-Costs vary depending upon which campus hosts each course.
+A minimum 33 credit hours are required to complete the program requirements.
+Students take classes on the KU Lawrence campus as well as the KU Medical Center campus, athough the majority of the courses will be at the medical center.

 SLP Program Links